Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	@import '{modulename}/main';

-As an example, create a `main.scss` file at `/client/scss/main.scss`, containing:
+As an example, create a `main.scss` file at `/client/scss/main.scss` (relative to the root of your working tree), containing:

 	/* Import Origami components */
 	@import 'o-tweet/main';